- Sulfur fertilization can produce dramatic and profitable increases in yield for some crops.

 Recommendations and method of application

-For medium and fine textured soils, suggested broadcast application rates of S range from between 10-15 lb.
-S per acre for both corn and alfalfa when soil organic matter concentration is less than 4.0%.
+- For medium and fine-textured soils, suggested broadcast application rates of S range from 10 to 15 lb.
+S per acre for both corn and alfalfa when soil organic matter concentration is less than 4%.
 Application rate should be increased up to 25 lbs of S per acre annually for intensively managed alfalfa.

-There are several fertilizer materials that can be used to supply S when it is needed in a fertilizer program.
-These materials are listed in Table 6.
+Several fertilizer materials can be used to supply S when it is needed in a fertilizer program.
 The choice of the S source is highly dependent on the crop to be grown.